Devils beat Flyers 6-2 to snap 10-game winless streak

 The Devils' game against Winnipeg on Tuesday night was postponed by a major snowstorm, so this was their first contest since Saturday.
 The Flyers blanked the Penguins on Wednesday.

-Del Zotto gave the Flyers a 1-0 lead with three minutes left in the first period, putting a great centering pass by Jakub Voracek into an open net on a quick counterattack.
+Del Zotto gave the Flyers a 1-0 lead with three minutes left in the first period, converting a great centering pass by Voracek.

-New Jersey tied it a little more than a minute later.
-Zajac won a faceoff and Palmieri collected it and beat Mason with a shot from the inside edge of the left circle for his eighth goal in his last 11 games, and his third in the last two.
+After a faceoff win by Zajac, Palmieri tied the game with his eighth goal in his last 11 games, and his third in the last two.

 NOTES: Flyers F Jordan Weal (lower body) returned after missing Wednesday night's game. ...
 F John Quenneville was in the Devils' lineup for the third time this season after being recalled from Albany (AHL) on Wednesday. ...
 The teams have two more games this season, both next month. ...